NotsOverflow/notsnotes/0xFE_rails_windows.md

 # Windows RoR

-> A basic setup of ruby on rails on windows (witch i don't recomend).
+> A basic setup of ruby on rails on windows (not recomended).
 > You will be up and runny for coding your rails app

 ## Ruby on Rails: